kubernetes-sigs/kind/site/content/docs/user/known-issues.md

 kind is tested with a recent stable `docker-ce` release.

-**NOTE**: You'll need to make sure the backing filesystem is not btrfs / ZFS as well, which may require creating a partition on your host disk with a suitable filesystem and ensuring Docker's data root is on this (by default `/var/lib/docker`).
-Ext4 is a reasonable choice.

 ## Docker Installed with Snap

 If you installed Docker with [snap], it is likely that `docker` commands do not